 It is always best to ask before the work is done to know what the cost of servicing your cesspool will be.

 Your cesspool needs to be maintained.
-Proper cesspool maintenance can help preserve your cesspools health for years.
+Proper septic system maintenance can help preserve the health of your cesspool for years.
 Treat it poorly and you are setting yourself up to huge costs down the road.

 Tips To Maintain and Prevent Problems to Your Cesspool

 The best way to have a long-lasting life with your cesspool is regular maintenance these tips can help you:

 - Have your cesspool regularly pumped and maintained by a licensed professional

 - Watch out for dripping faucets both in your sinks, bathtubs, and showers

 - Pay attention and fix toilets that run continuously or are leaking.
 This will fill up a cesspool quickly

 - Do not flush feminine hygiene products, or paper products other than septic safe toilet paper.

 - Do not use powder soap, always use liquid soap

 - Never put any plastic parts down your drains

 - Do not flush baby wipes down the toilet (even if they say flushable)